section-engineering-education/engineering-education/content/articles/react-components-instantiation/index.md

 ### React Components  Instantiation

-There are different types of react components: Functional Components and  Class Components.
+React Component is a small, reusable bite of code which is responsible  for   rendering HTML.

-React Component is a small, reusable bite of code which is responsible  for one job  which often includes rendering HTML.
+There are different types of React components but in this article I will be covering two types  which are functional components and class components.

 Throughout this tutorial we will be mostly talking about JSX.
 JSX element can be written in HTML format or it may be written as a component instance.In JSX you use capitalization to differentiate between HTML like and component instance .